klichweronika/next-trip-portfolio/README.md

 # Next-Trip Portfolio

-I decided to build this project with React, TypeScript and StyledComponents.
+This project is build with React, TypeScript and StyledComponents.
 I used Google reCAPTCHA to create anti-bot protection for user form.
-Also, the form has validation.
-Works on mobile.
+The form have validation.
+This application is responsive.

 # Getting Started with Create React App